One of the most contemporary areas in social work research and practice is eco social work. But what exactly is it, and how does it make a difference?

 “And quite often, people from a disadvantaged background are located in areas that are more environmentally at risk.
 So it is important for social work to become more involved in this issue, as well as advocate and provide a voice for marginalised groups.”

 Making a positive difference

-Awareness of the intersection between environmental conditions and human wellbeing is starting to become more prevalent in the profession as a whole.
+Awareness of the intersection between environmental conditions and human wellbeing is starting to become more prevalent in the profession.
 The Australian Association of Social Workers, for example, now has environmental sustainability embedded within the professional code of ethics.
 There is also an increasing amount of cross-border collaboration in this area.

 This is because the issues around eco social work are going to become increasingly common.

 It does mean, however, that there are opportunities for people who want to enter the profession.
-They can really make a difference by bringing innovative thinking and passionate advocacy to the table to improve conditions for disadvantaged people.
+They can really make a difference by bringing innovative thinking and passionate advocacy to the table.

 Preparing for change